 Mutton Pickle Recipe is a Hyderabadi spicy mutton pickle made with boneless mutton pieces and it has got all the flavours of pickle and is also called gosht ka achar in Hyderabad.
 The word pickle itself makes us feel that the whole process is quite taxing and lengthy but the procedure is not that difficult and the achar can be stored for a couple of days.

-Check out some more interesting recipes with mutton :
+Check out some more interesting recipes with mutton or lamb below :

-There are few mutton recipes that are tried with boneless meat and apart from this dish another delicious recipe is mutton fry
+There are few mutton recipes that are tried with boneless meat and apart from this dish another delicious recipe is keema recipe.

-The achar or pickle is totally mouth watering and Indians love achar the most and so do I. Pickles are something which can be eaten along with plain dals and pickles work as great combination with rice and dal.
+The achar or pickle is totally mouth-watering and Indians love achar the most and so do I. Pickles are something that can be eaten along with plain dals and pickles work as a great combination with rice and dal.

 Mutton pickle is very special as it is a hyderabadi dish and Hyderabadis make this pickle and store for a couple of days to eat with rice and dal.